-- (b) WEB Trading Program Trigger. - (i) Except as provided in (ii), the provisions of Section 2 of this Chapter shall apply on the program trigger date that is established in accordance with the procedures in Part A3 of Section C of the WYRHSIP. - (ii) Special Penalty Provisions for 2018 Milestone, Section 2(l) of this Chapter, shall apply on January 1, 2018 and shall remain effective until the provisions of Section 2(l) of this Chapter have been fully implemented. - (c) WEB Trading Program Applicability. - (i) General Applicability.
-Section 2 of this Chapter applies to any stationary source or group of stationary sources that are located on one or more contiguous or adjacent properties and which are under the control of the same person or persons under common control, belonging to the same industrial grouping, and that are described in paragraphs (A) and (B) of this subsection.
-A stationary source or group of stationary sources shall be considered part of a single industrial grouping if all of the pollutant emitting activities at such source or group of sources on contiguous or adjacent properties belong to the same Major Group (i.e., all have the same two-digit code) as described in the Standard Industrial Classification Manual, 1987. - (A) All stationary sources that have actual sulfur dioxide emissions of 100 tons or more per year in the Program Trigger Years or any subsequent year.
-The fugitive emissions of a stationary source shall not be considered in determining whether it is subject to Section 2 of this Chapter unless the source belongs to one of the following categories of stationary source: - (I) Coal cleaning plants (with thermal dryers); - (II) Kraft pulp mills; - (III) Portland cement plants; - (IV) Primary zinc smelters; - (V) Iron and steel mills; - (VI) Primary aluminum ore reduction plants;
+(b) WEB Trading Program Trigger.

+- (i) Except as provided in (ii), the provisions of Section 2 of this Chapter shall become effective apply on the program trigger date that is established in accordance with the procedures in Part A3 of Section C of the WYRHSIP. - (ii) Special Penalty Provisions for Year 2018 Milestone, Section 2(1) of this Chapter, shall become effective apply on January 1, 2018 and shall remain effective until the provisions of Section 2(1) of this Chapter have been fully implemented.

+(c) WEB Trading Program Applicability.

+(i) General Applicability.
+Section 2 of this Chapter applies to any stationary source or group of stationary sources that are located on one or more contiguous or adjacent properties and which are under the control of the same person or persons under common control, belonging to the same industrial grouping, and that are described in paragraphs (A) through and (CB) of this subsection.
+A stationary source or group of stationary sources shall be considered part of a single industrial grouping if all of the pollutant emitting activities at such source or group of sources on contiguous or adjacent properties belong to the same Major Group (i.e., all have the same two-digit code) as described in the Standard Industrial Classification Manual, 1987.